Simhyeon/r4d/docs/macro_syntax.md

 **Second argument** (Before equal sign)

 Second argument is macro's arguments.
 Macro argument also follows same rule of naming.
-Multiple arguments can be declared and should be **separated by a whitespace.**
+Multiple arguments can be declared and should be **separated by whitespaces.**

 **Third argument** (After equal sign)

 Third argument is a macro body.
-Any text can be included in the macro body while an unbalanced parenthesis will prevent processor's work.
+Any text can be included in the macro body while an unbalanced parenthesis will prematurely.
 Currently there is no way to include unbalanced parenthesis inside definition body.

 You can also simply bind the value without giving arguments.
 Which is mostly similar to static macro.
+But defined body is always evaluated.

 ```
 $define(v_name=Simon creek)